Saturday, 30 December 2023

 The work of the della Robbia family has an immediate appeal to the viewer.
 I particularly love the tondi, which are used so successfully to decorate the exterior of so many Renaissance buildings in the city and also the dazzling ceiling of the Chapel of the Cardinal of Portugal attached to the north aisle of San Miniato del Monte also in Florence.
 In the Madonna and Child with Bird, which is so scaled as to suggest a devotional use, I love the freedom with which the Classical language of architecture is handled.

 Is the bird in the infant Christ's hand, I wonder, a reference to the legend of the infant Jesus making birds from clay and then giving them life?
 The story occurs in the Infancy Gospel of Thomas.
 The legend later occurs in the Quran and in Medieval Jewish writing.
 Although entirely apocryphal it was, like stories from the Proto-Evangelium of James, a very popular subject for Medieval artists.
-If it is then it some sort of comment on the work of della Robbia as a sculptor in clay and by extension to work of all artists.
+If it is then it is some sort of comment on the work of della Robbia as a sculptor in clay and by extension to work of all artists.

 No comments: